-The 11 Best Neighborhoods in Goa for Tourists
+The 11 Best Cities & Beach Towns in Goa for Tourists

 Among the closest to the airport, these three adjoining beaches are conveniently linked by local bus to each other and the regional hub of Margao.
 With flat paths lined by palm groves and away from the main road, this is a great area for cycling (and hotels often rent bikes).
 Among the few top-end resorts are some likable mid-range hotels and an agreeable but limited array of facilities, including the typical bamboo cafés on the sand.
 Sections of the beaches are surprisingly empty, while some areas are so undeveloped that the accommodations are among farms with buffaloes.

 - Best Luxury Hotels: Alila Diwa • Diwa Club • ITC Grand

 - Best Boutique/Midrange Hotel: Beleza By The Beach

 - Best Cheap Hotels: John’s Highland Comfort Guest House • Alagoa Resort